-- Blankets – Make sure their favourite blankets are packet.
+- Blankets – Make sure their favourite blankets are packed.
 Your pet will benefit from this should they be locked up in the crate during the move

 - Toys and Treats – You’ll still need to keep them entertained during the move.
 So, ensure you pack their favourite dog toys.

-- Grooming Supplies – Once your dog arrives at your new home, they might start exploring.
+- Grooming Supplies – Once your dog arrives at your new home, it might start exploring.
 So keep those grooming supplies close to hand!

 Finding a Reliable Removals Company When Moving With a Dog

-To make sure that your move goes well, it can pay to use a removal company.
+To make sure that your move goes well, you can pay to use a removal company.
 Finding a reliable house removal company is all about researching their reputation and reading online reviews to determine if they are suitable.
-They should be professional, organised and efficient, while they should fill you with confidence when you meet them.
+They should be professional, organised and efficient, and they should fill you with confidence when you meet them.